plushmonkey/JedCore/README.md

 Download releases [here](https://github.com/plushmonkey/JedCore/releases).

 ## Changelog
+### 2.8.0
+- Update to ProjectKorra 1.8.8 and Spigot 1.13.2.
+  - Support dropped for older versions of both ProjectKorra and Spigot due to large api changes.
+- Fix a bunch of protection issues, such as WorldGuard item dropping.
+(PhanaticD)
+- Fix Discharge and LightningBurst being spammable in AvatarState.
+(PhanaticD)
+- Fix DaggerThrow so it cannot damage the user.
+(PhanaticD)
+- Make bending board more responsive.
+(PhanaticD)
+- Fix FirePunch so it's only activated from melee damage.
+- Improve EarthLine.
+(0ct0ber)
+  - Add more config options for dealing with select/prepare ranges.
+  - Add config option for allowing direction change.
+  - Add config option for max duration.
+- Make slot swapping configurable for EarthLine and LavaDisc.

 ### 2.7.0
 - Update to ProjectKorra 1.8.7.
 It should continue to work with previous versions as well.
 - Improve MetalArmor and MetalFragments.